 Website: Official website

 This is one of my favorite yearly festivals in Kyoto.
-It’s held at Ebisu-jinja Shrine, which is a short walk from either Gion-Shijo or Kiyomizu-Gojo Stations on the Keihan Line (just follow the crowds).
+It’s held at Ebisu Shrine, located a short walk from either Gion-Shijo or Kiyomizu-Gojo Stations on the Keihan Line (just follow the crowds).
 It happens all day from the 8th to the 12th, but it’s best to go in the evenings, when the place gets packed and raucous.
-Ebisu-san (Ebessu-san in Kyoto dialect) is one of the Shichifukujin, the Seven Lucky Gods of Japanese mythology (many originally from Chinese mythology).
-Ebisu-san is believed to be the god for prosperity and so anyone looking to get rich shows up to ask for Ebisu-san’s blessings in the New Year.
+Ebisu-san (“Ebessu-san” in Kyoto dialect) is one of the Shichifukujin, the Seven Lucky Gods of Japanese mythology (many originally from Chinese mythology).
+Ebisu-san is believed to be the god for prosperity, so anyone looking to get rich shows up to ask for Ebisu-san’s blessings in the New Year.

 People buy all kinds of lucky charms at the shrine, which are hung on young bamboo, which is also sold at the shrine (these are taken home and displayed in a prominent place).
 But, the main part of the ritual is waiting to throw some cash into the donation box in front of the main hall, then ringing the bell and saying a prayer to Ebisu-san.
 After praying to Ebisu, people make their way around to the right side of the main hall and bang their fists on a board there and repeat their prayers.
 Believe it or not, Ebisu-san is said to be hard of hearing – hence the need to make a racket.
 Well, maybe it’s not so hard to believe: If Ebisu-san was able to hear everyone’s prayers for wealth, the whole world would be filthy rich!